parksiwoo-1/Coordination_scrip_for_tinyIoT_and_simulator/README.md

-# Coordination Script and Device Simulators for tinyIoT
+# Coordination Script for tinyIoT and simulator

 ## Overview
 This project provides: